DBiallyL/COMP-394-Game/README.md

 Mara is a roguelite fighting game about Encephalitis Lethargica, the sleeping sickness.
 The game was developed in one semester for Macalester College's class COMP 394 - Video Games: Narrative and Coding.

-This github contains files for Unity, and two zip files containing builds of the game - one for Mac and one for Windows.
+This github contains files for Unity, and two zip files containing builds of the game (Builds folder is found in the Assets folder) - one for Mac and one for Windows.
 To run a build, download the appropriate zip file, extract all files from the folder, and run the file named "COMP 394 Game" in the extracted folder.

 ### Gameplay notes/bugs
 Buttons on the pause screen do not work.